Philipp Lahm: Bayern Munich

 On 24 February 2016, Lahm made his 100th UEFA Champions League appearance in a 2–2 draw with Juventus in Turin.
 He equaled Kahn's record "in Germany" of 103 matches on 13 April 2016.
 The 2015–16 season ended with Lahm captaining Bayern to a fourth consecutive Bundesliga title; the first time a team had won four back-to-back championships in the competition's history.

-On 4 February 2017, Lahm made his 500th appearance for FC Bayern in a 1–1 Bundesliga draw with Schalke 04.
+On 4 February 2017, Lahm made his 500th appearance for Bayern in a 1–1 Bundesliga draw with Schalke 04.
 Three days later, Lahm confirmed that he would be retiring at the end of the 2016–17 season.
 He had rejected an offer from the club to become a sporting director.
-On 20 May 2017, Lahm, along with teammate Xabi Alonso, made their final career appearances before retiring, Lahm captaining Bayern as they ended the season as champions for the fifth consecutive year.
+On 20 May 2017, Lahm, along with Xabi Alonso, made their final career appearances before retiring, Lahm captained Bayern as they ended the season as champions for the fifth consecutive year.
 He was substituted in the 87th minute and received a standing ovation from the Allianz Arena crowd in a 4–1 win over SC Freiburg.
-It was confirmed on 19 July that Manuel Neuer would succeed Lahm as team captain.
+It was confirmed on 19 July that Manuel Neuer would succeed Lahm as club captain.

-Lahm entered Bayern Munich's Hall of Fame on 27 May 2017; he won eight Bundesliga titles and the Champions League while playing for the club.
+Lahm entered Bayern Munich's Hall of Fame on 27 May 2017; as he won eight Bundesliga titles and the UEFA Champions League while playing for the club.